Sv443-Network/UserUtils/docs.md

 <!-- #region Translation -->
 ## Translation:
 This is a very lightweight translation function that can be used to translate simple strings.
-TODO: Pluralization is not supported but can be achieved manually by adding variations to the translations, identified by a different suffix.
+Pluralization is not supported out of the box, but can be achieved manually by adding a suffix to the translation keys.
 See the example section of [`tr.addTranslations()`](#traddtranslations) for an example on how this might be done.

 <br>